 Middle Age Stage

 This stage lasts from 3 to 7 years.
 As a rabbit enters this stage, they may become less active and more affectionate.
-They may begin to prefer being around humans, as opposed to exploring around the house.
+They may begin to prefer being around humans rather than exploring the house.

 Old Age Stage

-Once a rabbit reaches 7 years, it is said to have reached old age.
-At this point in their lives, their health may dwindle and they may begin to have trouble cleaning themselves.
+Once a rabbit reaches 7 years old, it is considered old.
+At this point in their lives, their health may dwindle, and they may begin to have trouble cleaning themselves.
 Unfortunately, it is fairly common for rabbits of this age to experience sight problems.

 Luckily, there are some benefits to caring for a bunny that is at this age.
 Senior rabbits are much calmer and are typically more affectionate towards humans.
 While in their younger years, they may have preferred to run around, now, they choose to snuggle soundly on their owner’s lap.